 Cape Point is about 70km from the CBD.
 Getting there by car will take about 1h20 depending on traffic.
 It’s a scenic drive, and depending on which route you choose, you can explore Simon’s Town and stop off at Boulders Beach as well.
 For the route from Cape Town, click here.

 The Cape Point Explorer red sightseeing bus offers a full day’s excursion with an English-speaking guide aboard a luxury air-conditioned coach.
 It includes a stop at Boulders Beach (entry for your own account) and entry into the Cape of Good Hope (Cape Point).
 You’ll have to book your spot on the bus 24 hours in advance.
 For more information and to book tickets, click here.

 By taxi / Uber

-This will take you on the same route as a self-drive and will cost around R450 for the vehicle (rate at May 2017).
+This will take you on the same route as a self-drive.
 Bear in mind, the taxi driver will have to pay entry fees as well, unless you’re dropped at the gate, which is 15km from the parking lot (bad idea).